mesfind/ml-material/setup.md

 - Execute the `python3 -m venv` command with your chosen environment name:

 ~~~
-admin@MacBook~ $ python3 -m venv pygmt
+admin@MacBook~ $ python3 -m venv ml-climate
 ~~~
 {: .bash}

-- This will create a directory named `pygmt` for your virtual environment in the specified location.
+- This will create a directory named `venv` for your virtual environment in the specified location.

 ### 4) Activate the Virtual Environment

-- Activate the virtual environment by running the following command, adjusting for your environment name:
+- Activate the virtual environment by running the following command, adjusting for your environment name

 ~~~
-admin@MacBook~ $ source myenv/bin/activate
+admin@MacBook~ $ source venv/bin/activate
 ~~~
 {: .bash}